 Here’s the thing: journals are all about self-improvement, either by focussed direction or by happy accident.

-Cool cats, let’s take a look at how your journal can help you become happier, less stressed, more fulfilled, and more self-aware.
-And who wouldn’t want that?
+Let’s take a look at how your journal can help you become happier, less stressed, more fulfilled, and more self-aware.
+Who wouldn’t want that?
 Amirite?

 Goals!
 Goals!
 Goals!

 If you’re actually gunning for self-improvement, goals are the way to go.
 Now, to increase your chances of meeting those goals, write them down.
 Studies show that people who write down their goals are more likely to accomplish them than people who don’t.

 With a little extra work, you can max out the effectiveness of this trick.
 In a piece at forbes.com, Ashley Feinstein suggests writing about a few related things::

 - A vision.
 As I explained in my blog on vision board journals, visualizing your goals helps to manifest them.
 Don’t skimp on the details either.
 Write down how you anticipate feeling when the goal is achieved.
 What are the sounds, sights, and aromas around you?
 What season is it?
 Who is with you?
 Where exactly are you?